 Doctors may also prescribe injectable mixtures of the above medications, including:

-Another option is intraurethral or transurethral medication, in which a tiny suppository is inserted into the opening of your penis.
+These drugs are delivered via a tiny suppository which is inserted into the opening of your penis.
 Alprostadil is available as an injectable medication and as an intraurethral treatment.

-It’s important to understand that PDE5 inhibitors are used primarily for physical causations of erectile dysfunction.
+It’s important to understand that PDE5 inhibitors are used primarily for physical causes of erectile dysfunction.
 If your ED is the result of a psychological issue, PDE5s are not an effective treatment.

 Prescription ED Medications and How They Work

 The generic and more affordable drug that’s widely known by the brand name Cialis (and its lower-dose counterpart, Cialis Daily), tadalafil does more than treat your ED.
-Research shows that it can also significantly boost your self-esteem and confidence.
+Research shows that it can also significantly boost your self-esteem and confidence (7).

 For full transparency, both tadalafil and sildenafil are available online through Hone as oral tablets only.